 When you join MedHealth, we want you to bring your whole self to work.
 We will ask you “what do you need in order to do the best job you can?”.
 We know there is more than one way to get the job done.

-We are an Equal Opportunity Employer, proudly welcoming people with disability including mental health conditions, people from diverse cultural and linguistic backgrounds, people from the LGBTIQ community and indigenous Australians to our team.
+We are an Equal Opportunity Employer, proudly welcoming people with disability including mental health conditions, people from diverse cultural and linguistic backgrounds, people from the LGBTQI community, veterans, carers and Indigenous Australians to our team.

 We also know it’s important to track our commitments when it comes to diversity and inclusion.